Electric Poultry Netting Advice

 Chicken netting is the ideal fencing option for either keeping a few birds in a domestic setting, or for larger free ranging flocks, especially for those of us who prefer a flexible solution which can be moved and stored easily and has a low visual impact.

-Available in dark green to be unobtrusive, a 50m Poultry Net has 14 integral posts and one gate post allowing a small section of net to be hinged out for access.
+Available in dark green to be unobtrusive, a 50m Poultry Net has 15 integral flexible posts.

 A roll of Poultry Netting pack includes: